AkhilBaidya/GraphCreator/README.md

 1. There is "mkvertex."

 Input this command and a vertex name to create a vertex.
 Vertex names need to be unique from existing vertices' names.
-Additionally, they are restricted to being one character, such as 'a.'
+Additionally, they are restricted to being one character, such as 'a.' (addition: do not name a vertex '@' for the sake of some checks in the code)

 2. There is "mkedge."